 Warning!
 I am not a statistician.
 This article is not reviewed.
 Please confer with a responsible adult!

 A common need in biostatistics is to estimate survival curves, but particular difficulty arises when observations are interval censored, i.e. the time of event is not observed exactly, but is known only to fall within a particular interval.
-In this setting, Turnbull estimator [1] extends the usual Kaplan–Meier estimator to interval-censored data.
+In this setting, the Turnbull estimator [1] extends the usual Kaplan–Meier estimator to interval-censored data.

 There are several publicly available software implementations for fitting the Turnbull estimator.
 These include icenReg and interval (using Icens and MLEcens) for R, and lifelines and surpyval for Python.
 Software for fitting interval-censored Cox regression can also be trivially applied to fit the Turnbull estimator, such as stintcox for Stata 17+.
 Of these, only interval supports computing standard errors, which it achieves via a computationally expensive bootstrap.